whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2024-fall/01-introduction/01-07-modeling-and-sculptural-ideation-assignment.md

 ---
 title: 01.07 Modeling and Sculptural Ideation Assignment
 date: 2024-08-21T09:00:00
-lastmod: 2024-08-21T16:05:19
+lastmod: 2024-08-26T05:07:32
 ---

 ## Assignment Deliverables

-1. A 3D model of the found object (submitted as a .blend, .mb, .f3d, or another appropriate format).
+1. A 3D model file of the found object (submitted as a .blend, .mb, .f3d, or another appropriate format).
-   - 3D model should show multiple arrangements of the modular forms.
+   - 3D model file should show minimum of 5 different arrangements of 10 of the modular forms
 2. Minimum of 2 renders of selected sculptural arrangements (.png or .jpg)

 ## Assignment Overview